authaction/authaction-passkey-plus-nextjs-example/README.md

 # passkey-plus-nextjs-example

-This is a Next.js application demonstrating how to integrate passkey-based authentication using the AuthAction Passkey+ SDK and custom API routes.
+This is a Next.js application demonstrating how to integrate passkey-based authentication using the AuthAction Passkey Plus + SDK and custom API routes.

 ## Overview